endymion1818/deliciousreverie/content/post/music-of-mike-oldfield.md

 I must be honest, it took me years to understand and appreciate these albums.

-I think my first mistake was believing that I had to enjoy the original Tubular Bells album to do so.
-I didn't - and still don't - enjoy the one album that people generally remember Mike for!
+I think my first mistake was believing that I had to enjoy the original Tubular Bells in order to do so.
+I didn't - and still don't - enjoy the one single album that people generally remember Mike for!

 Yes it was a groundbreaking album that displayed a certain genius.

-But for me, it didn't hold together.
+But for me, it doesn't resonate for some reason.

 Now, going through that early set, I genuinely can say I enjoy these albums as much as the others.
 Something that helped a great deal was the [Elements album](spotify:user:11155153810:playlist:1qfqJdIgW34wrt9PADuxcv), which showcases shortened excerpts from these longer works.